 Now, it is time to load the ammunition into the magazine.
 Start by loading the rounds into the magazine so that the bullet end is facing up.
 Then, insert the magazine into the magazine well and close the action.

-Once the action is closed, you will need to cock the hammer in order to prepare the rifle for firing.
+Once the action is closed, you will need to angling the hammer in order to prepare the rifle for firing.
 To do this, simply pull the charging handle to the rear and release it.

 Now that the rifle is loaded and ready to fire, you can take aim and fire at your target.
 Remember to always practice safety first and to always keep the rifle pointed in a safe direction.